getsentry/dotnet-assembly-alias/blog.md

 ## The problem

-Most plugin based models load all assemblies into a single AppDomain.
-A single AppDomain is the common approach as it has better memory usage and startup performance.
-The history and rules of assembly loading in .NET is convoluted, with the current status being that it is difficult (and sometime impossible) to load multiple different versions of the same assembly into a single AppDomain.
-For example it is not possible to load both versions 12.0.2 and 12.0.3 of Newtonsoft.Json.dll into the same AppDomain.
+Most plugin based models load all assemblies into a single shared context.
+This is the common approach as it has better memory usage and startup performance.
+The history and rules of assembly loading in .NET is convoluted, with the current status being that it is difficult (and sometime impossible) to load multiple different versions of the same assembly into a shared context.
+For example it is not possible to load both versions 12.0.2 and 12.0.3 of Newtonsoft.Json.dll into the same context.
 In a plugin environment, the resulting behavior is, based on the load order of plugins, the reference used in the first loaded plugin is then used by every subsequent plugin.
 So if a plugin relies on a later version of a reference than the on initially loaded, that plugin will fail at either load time or runtime.
 This problem is commonly referred to a [Diamond Dependency conflict](https://jlbp.dev/what-is-a-diamond-dependency-conflict).

 ## Other options considered and ruled out